On algorithmic applications of sim-width and mim-width of $(H_1, H_2)$-free graphs: Sim-width and independent packings

 \begin{observation}[\citep{DMS21}] Let $\mathcal{H}$ be a finite set of connected non-null graphs.
 Let $G$ be a graph and let $w\colon \mathcal{H}_G \rightarrow \mathbb{Q}_{+}$.
 Let $I$ be an independent set in $\mathcal{H}(G)$ of maximum weight with respect to the weight function $w$.
 Then $I$ is an independent $\mathcal{H}$-packing in $G$ of maximum weight. \end{observation}

 \reduction*

 \begin{proof} Given the input graph $G \in \mathcal{G}$, we compute in polynomial time a branch decomposition of $G$ of sim-width at most $k$, for some integer $k$.
 We then compute $\mathcal{H}(G)$ in polynomial time using \Cref{repre}.
 If $|V(\mathcal{H}(G))| \leq 1$, we immediately conclude thanks to \Cref{red}.
 Otherwise, by \Cref{operation}, we compute in polynomial time a branch decomposition of $\mathcal{H}(G)$ of sim-width at most $k$.
-We finally compute in polynomial time a maximum-weight independent set in $\mathcal{H}(G)$ which, by \Cref{red}, is an independent $\mathcal{H}$-packing in $G$ of maximum weight. \end{proof}
+Finally, using the assumed algorithm, we compute in polynomial time a maximum-weight independent set in $\mathcal{H}(G)$ which, by \Cref{red}, is an independent $\mathcal{H}$-packing in $G$ of maximum weight. \end{proof}